Can Large Language Models Write Good Property-Based Tests?: The Proptest-AI Approach

-Using our PBT-GPT methodology to prompt the LLM to synthesize property-based tests, how do we evaluate quality of these generated tests?
-While the effectiveness of unit tests has been a well studied and topic for decades~\cite{goodenough1975toward, frankl1998further, fraser2014large, shamshiri2015automatically}, this is not the case for property-based tests.
+Using our Proptest-AI methodology to prompt the LLM to synthesize property-based tests, how do we evaluate the quality of these generated PBTs?
+While the effectiveness of unit tests has been a well studied topic for decades~\cite{goodenough1975toward, frankl1998further, fraser2014large, shamshiri2015automatically}, this is not the case for property-based tests.
 One difficulty in conducting these types of evaluations for PBT is the lack of readily available property-based tests for software.
 Thankfully, LLMs can provide us a method of automatically generating property-based tests for which we can design an evaluation methodology.

-We propose a PBT evaluation methodology and metrics focusing on (1) the quality of the generator and (2) the quality of the properties.
-We include examples of inaccurate LLM-synthesized property-based tests for API methods in Python and discuss the issues that impact each of these qualities.
+We propose a PBT evaluation methodology and metrics focusing on (1) the validity of the tests, (2) the soundness of the tests, and (3) the \textit{property coverage} (detailed in Section~\ref{sec:prop-coverage}) of the tests.
+To motivate each of these metrics, we include examples of inaccurate LLM-synthesized PBTs and discuss the issues that impact each of these qualities.
+We then propose mitigation strategies for each of the inaccuracies that improve the quality of the property-based tests.
 All of our examples use the Hypothesis PBT library in Python.